Washington DC Neighborhood Guide:

 Featured Apartments in the Upper 16th NW Area

-Two apartment living options stand out just to the south of the Upper 16th and give you the best of both worlds: A lovely residential location with close access to downtown D.C.
+Apartment living options stand out just to the south of the Upper 16th and provides you with the best of both worlds: A lovely residential location with close access to downtown D.C.

 The Vintage on 16th